Maintaining Plasticity in Continual Learning via Regenerative Regularization: Introduction

-To study \methodname, we perform an empirical study on simple continual supervised learning problems, each exhibiting one of two types of non-stationarity: input distribution shift and target function (or concept) shift.
-We find that \methodname most consistently retains high plasticity on both types of non-stationarity relative to other methods, aside from Continual Backprop which also consistently performs well.
+To study \methodname, we perform an empirical study on continual supervised learning problems, each exhibiting one of two types of non-stationarity: input distribution shift and target function (or concept) shift.
+We find that \methodname most consistently retains high plasticity on both types of non-stationarity relative to other methods.
 To better understand the mechanism by which \methodname maintains plasticity, we study how the average weight magnitude and feature rank evolve throughout training.
-While both \methodname and standard L$2$ regularization reduce weight magnitude, only \methodname maintains high feature rank, a property that is sometimes correlated with retaining plasticity~\citep{kumar2020implicit}.
+While both \methodname and standard L$2$ regularization reduce weight magnitude, \methodname maintains high feature rank, a property that is sometimes correlated with retaining plasticity~\citep{kumar2020implicit}.
 Finally, in an ablation, we find that regularizing toward the fixed initial parameters rather than a random set of parameters is an important component of the method.
+Further, we find that using the L1 distance instead of L2 distance when regularizing towards initial parameters also significantly mitigates plasticity loss, but overall performance is slightly worse compared to L2 Init.